jamescryer/grumble.js/README.md

 Licence
 -------

-Do what you like, just dont be an arsehole.
+Do what you like, just don't be an arsehole.